molinsp/smash-cmu/Simulations/BridgeForming/BridgeFormingPlugins/readme.txt

 This folder contains the code for the simple Bridge Algorithm, as well as testers for that code, and plugins to use it in V-Rep. The projects are:

- - BridgeAlgorithmTester
+ - BridgeDroneSimulator

-     Includes the actual Bride Algorithm code and an object to handle access to the algorithm through Madara logic which coordinates with the rest of the distributed system.
-Also contains a simple main program that runs a loop to test out the bridge functionality, assuming the V-Rep simulator does the rest (act as a controller and disseminate position information).
+     References the actual Bride Algorithm code and an object to handle access to the algorithm through Madara logic which coordinates with the rest of the distributed system.
+This code is actually located in the DroneController/packages/madara_client folder or the repository.

+     Only contains a simple main program that runs a loop to test out the bridge functionality, assuming the V-Rep simulator does the rest (act as a controller and disseminate position information).
+This is supposed to be used with the V-RepMadaraClientPlugin installed in the V-Rep main executable folder, as they communicate with each other through Madara.

-     To execute, the "-i" option, followed by an integer number starting from 0, has to be added.
+     To execute, add the "-i" option, followed by an integer number starting from 0.
      This indicates the id that this pseudo-drone will have.
 Running this in multiple consoles with different ids allows to simluate multiple pseudo-drones.

-     The main program can also be run independently of V-Rep with the "-t" option to create a simple of drones and see the interaction of multiple drones in different consoles.
+     The main program can also be run independently of V-Rep with the "-t" option to populate the knowledge base with a predefined test state of drone positions and a bridge request, to see the interaction of multiple drones in different consoles and the results of the bridge algorithm.

  - V-RepBridgeAlgorithmPlugin